ThingLabsIo/ThingLabsIo.github.io/pages/tr22/cs/03-hello-windows-iot.md

 In the Reference Manager dialog, expand the _Universal Windows_ node and select _Extensions_.

 In the list of extensions, check the box next to __Windows IoT Extensions for the UWP__ (make sure to select the same version number as the OS running on the RPi2) and click __OK__.
+It is easy to accidently select the _Windows Mobile Extensions for the UWP_ (which is just below the IoT extensions) - pay close attention and make sure you have added the correct reference.

 <img src="/images/rpi2/rpi2_install_iotextensions.png"/>